 ¶ The „slow“ persistent Database

-As far as it goes for the persistend data, there are multiple ways of running a distributed database setup.
-Postgres and also MariaDB allow for a cluster of Database servers to run simultaneously, but there is a big difference in the manageability of both systems.
+As far as persistent data is concerned, there are several ways to operate a distributed database.
+Postgres and also MariaDB allow the simultaneous operation of a cluster of database servers, but there is a big difference in the manageability of both systems.

 Postgres only supports one Master (Read/Write) and multiple Standby or Hot-Standby nodes, which require manual intervention if the master failes.
 Of course there are solutions to help circumvent this issue by running a daemon to supervise the master node, but this would also mean that the complexity of the system will grow to a point where it is no longer simply maintainable for „just“ a high availability setup.